 Philippe is a member of the Personal Injuries Bar Association (PIBA).

 Philippe has broad experience of the full range of statutory and commercial employment matters as a pupil at 11KBW and judicial assistant at the Supreme Court.
-Current instructions include acting as junior counsel in test claims against several police authorities in the High Court (QBD) concerning historic pay and leave entitlements under the Police Regulations (led by Martin Westgate QC and Sadie Crapper) and in PGA European Tour v Kelly (currently on appeal to the Court of Appeal, with David Mitchell).
+Current instructions include acting as junior counsel in test claims against several police authorities in the High Court (QBD) concerning historic pay and leave entitlements under the Police Regulations (led by Martin Westgate QC and Sadie Crapper) and PGA European Tour v Kelly concerning re-engagement for unfair dismissal in the Court of Appeal (led by David Mitchell).

 While at the Supreme Court, Philippe assisted on significant appeals including: